 Plants grown in the garden are primarily those that might be expected in a historic English country scene.
 In front of each hobbit hole, individual hobbit gardens are designed to reflect the character of its owner; some are kept tidy, and others border on abandoned.
 Plants across the site include 1.2 km of barberry hedges, apple and pear trees, as well as ‘old-fashioned’ flowers’ such as roses, foxgloves, geraniums, dahlias, pansies, violas and cornflowers.
 A lot of the vegetation are edibles, such as thornless raspberries, currents, artichokes, grapes, and a variety of vegetables and herbs.
-Another important utilitarian plant maintained is Nicotiana tabacum, referred to in the books as pipe-weed.
+Another important utilitarian plant maintained is Nicotiana tabacum, referred to in the books as ‘pipe-weed’.
 While much of the vegetation has been grown on site, some of the trees have been transplanted from orchards and neighbouring properties.
 Trees and shrubs found on the site include magnolias and flowering cherry, but so too are a few New Zealand natives, including corokias and coprosmas.
 One of the dominant trees at the site, though, is an oak tree on the hill above ‘Bag End’.
-This, however, is a fake, constructed of fiberglass with leaves of silk – the original tree from the Lord of the Rings movies have been transplanted there, and by the time the Hobbit was filmed it was dead.
+This, however, is a fake, constructed of fiberglass with leaves of silk – the original tree from the Lord of the Rings trilogy was transplanted there, but by the time the Hobbit was filmed it was dead.
 As such, an exact replica was produced, replete with 376,000 leaves that have been individually attached by hand.

 The gardens of course require maintenance year around; the site is usually closed only on Christmas day.
 This is done by a team of gardeners, said to comprise of a core of five or six, but with numbers fluctuating according to seasons.